ruby-git/ruby-git/CONTRIBUTING.md

 ### Code Review Process

-Code review takes place in Github pull requests.
-See [this article](https://help.github.com/articles/about-pull-requests/) if you're not familiar with Github Pull Requests.
+Code review takes place in GitHub pull requests.
+See [this article](https://help.github.com/articles/about-pull-requests/) if you're not familiar with GitHub Pull Requests.

 Once you open a pull request, project maintainers will review your code and respond to your pull request with any feedback they might have.